YugeWang/QM_final/README.md

 # QM_final

-This analysis mainly used python which is attached.
+This analysis mainly used python which is attached here.

-Hot deck imputaion and VIF is processed using R.
+Hot deck imputaion and VIF was processed using R.

 Datasets used and is also attached.